-All positive and negative emotions, and spontaneous feelings, think excitement and sadness, are being processes in the limbic system.
+All positive and negative emotions and spontaneous feelings think excitement and sadness, are being processed in the limbic system.

-The limbic system control your emotions and interacts with other parts of the brain.
+The limbic system controls your emotions and interacts with other parts of the brain.

-In the same time, another part of the brain called amygdala handles emotional reactions such as love, hate, and sexual desire.
+At the same time, another part of the brain called the amygdala handles emotional reactions such as love, hate, and sexual desire.